Tom Boisture

-Thomas C. Boisture (March 23, 1931 – March 11, 2011) was an American football high school and college coach, a National Football League (NFL) scout, and the head of player personnel for the New York Giants.
+Thomas Cassidy Boisture Sr. (March 23, 1931 – March 11, 2011) was an American football high school and college coach, a National Football League (NFL) scout, and the head of player personnel for the New York Giants.

 Before joining the Giants, Boisture was a scout for the New England Patriots from 1970 to 1979.

-He became the Director of Player Personnel for the New York Giants in 1980 and was named Vice President of Player Personnel in 1998.
+He became the director of player personnel for the New York Giants in 1980 and was named vice president of player personnel in 1998.
 He retired in 2000.

-Super Bowl

-Boisture was a member of the 1986 Super Bowl and 1990 Super Bowl winning Giants.

-Giants like Lawrence Taylor, Mark Bavaro, Carl Banks, Michael Strahan and Amani Toomer were among the players who helped the Giants reach four Super Bowls during Boisture's tenure.